schadha17/OverTheWire/Bandit/level8-9.md

 'uniq' does not detect repeated lines unless they are adjacent.
 Lets sort the file first so repeated lines are adjacent (`sort data.txt`)

-Now, we need to redirect output from `sort data.txt` to `uniq -u`.
+Now, we need to redirect output from `sort data.txt` to input of `uniq -u`.
 This is where '|' comes into play

 `sort data.txt | uniq -u` gets you the answer